sai-krishna-ghanta/Dynamic-Range-Localization/README.md

 # Dynamic Range Localization

+For static visualizations - run jupyter notebooks
+For Interactive Visualizations - run python files or upload code to robotarium

 ## Objective
 The objective of this work is to enable robots to autonomously establish a common coordinate system and accurately estimate their positions relative to each other using only range information.
 This is achieved through two different approaches: